 - # of standing dead trees in landscape

-- · % of Oak In Forest
+- % of Oak In Forest

-- Diverse forests and landscapes
+- Diverse forests and landscapesSoil pH (in the short-term)

-- Soil pH (in the short-term)
+- Son pri (in the short-term)

-- Available Nutrients (from burnt plants/branches)
+Available Nutrients (from burnt plants/branches)

-- Soil Temperature
+Soil Temperature

 - Sunlight & Bare Soil For Seed Germination

 Controlled burns can have both positive and negative impacts on the landscape.
 Biologists and natural resource managers use fire to create desired outcomes such as killing undesirable trees and shrubs.
 It also burns dead leaves, grass, and twigs.
 Negative impacts include damaging or killing desirable plants and trees as well as seed sources.
 Control burn managers try to minimize negative impacts.
 Ultimately, repeated controlled burns create open fields.